SEND – local offer

 Specialist Staff within school

 Within school we have a number of people who have specific training and may be asked to work with your child.Teaching Assistants are trained to mentor the children to discuss their barriers to learning.
-In addition to this Higher Level Teaching Assistant, Mrs Crowe, is trained in Sand Play Therapy and Drawing and Talking therapy.
 This training enables us to offer opportunities for children to process their feelings and develop coping strategies.

-We also have three members of staff with sign language qualifications (one at Level 1 and one at level 3).
+We also have a member of staff with sign language qualification level 3.

 Who, other than school staff, your child could work with.